Attempto/ACE-in-GF/README.md

     - John is rich and lucky .
   * John is more rich. (`John is richer` works)
   * John always runs. (`John runs always` works)
-  * VP coordination (GF supports Conj only with AP, Adv, NP, RS, and S)
+  * VP coordination (of both positive and negative VPs) (Note that GF RGL common API supports Conj only with AP, Adv, NP, RS, and S; but there is support for VP coordination in ExtraEng.)
   * __(F)__ negated relative clauses (`that is not`, `that does not`, `that CN is not`)
   * __(F)__ negated WH-questions (`who does not like Mary?`)